hashicorp/terraform/website/docs/internals/json-format.html.md

       "module_address": "module.child",

       // "expressions" describes the provider-specific content of the
-      // configuration block, as an expressions representation that will be
+      // configuration block, as a block expressions representation (see section
-      // discussed in a subsequent example.
+      // below).
-      "expressions": <expressions-representation>
+      "expressions": <block-expressions-representation>
     }
   },